NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py.md

 In this introductory tutorial, we discuss how to read NEON AOP hyperspectral tiled data using Python.
-We develop and practice skills and use several tools to manipulate and visualize the spectral data.
+We develop tools to manipulate and visualize the spectral data.

 If you are interested in learning how to do this for flightline NEON AOP hyperspectral data, please see <a href="/neon-aop-hdf5-py" target="_blank"> NEON AOP Hyperspectral Data in HDF5 format with Python - Flightlines</a>.